-Text input and output is now considered to be Unicode text, so input characters can use the full range of Unicode $(2^{20} + 2^{16} - 1 = 0x10FFFF)$ .
+Text input and output is now considered to be Unicode text, so input characters can use the full range of Unicode $(2^{20} + 2^{16} - 1 = 0x10 FFFF)$ .
 Later chapters will talk of characters and glyphs.
 Although these are not interchangeable, they are closely related.
 During typesetting, a character is always converted to a suitable graphic representation of that character in a specific font.
 However, while processing a list of to-be-typeset nodes, its contents may still be seen as a character.
 Inside LuaTEX there is no clear separation between the two concepts.
 Because the subtype of a glyph node can be changed in Lua it is up to the user: subtypes larger than 255 indicate that font processing has happened.

 A few primitives are affected by this, all in a similar fashion: each of them has to accommodate for a larger range of acceptable numbers.
 For instance, \char now accepts values between 0 and 1,114,111.
 This should not be a problem for well-behaved input files, but it could create incompatibilities for input that would have generated an error when processed by older $T_EX$ -based engines.
-The affected commands with an altered initial (left of the equals sign) or secondary (right of the equals sign) value are: \char, \lccode, \uccode, \catcode, \sfcode, \efcode, \lpcode, \rccode, \chardef.
+The affected commands with an altered initial (left of the equals sign) or secondary (right of the equals sign) value are: \char, \lccode, \uccode, \hjcode, \catcode, \sfcode, \efcode, \rpcode, \catcode, \chardef.

 As far as the core engine is concerned, all input and output to text files is utf-8 encoded.
 Input files can be pre-processed using the reader callback.
-This will be explained in a later chapter.
+This will be explained in section 8.2.13.
+Normalization of the Unicode input is on purpose not built-in can be handled by a macro package during callback processing.

 Output in byte-sized chunks can be achieved by using characters just outside of the valid Unicode range, starting at the value 1,114,112 (0x110000).
-When the time comes to print a character c >= 1,114,112, LuaTFX will actually print the single byte corresponding to c minus 1,114,112.
+When the time comes to print a character $c \ge 1,114,112$ , LuaTEX will actually print the single byte corresponding to c minus 1,114,112.